bmd2001/CS-Notes-UOY/THE3/Week 4/Lecture 9 Undecidable Languages.md

 A #Universal #TM takes as an input a #TM and a string $\mathrm{w}$ and it will accept them if the #TM accepts the string, it won't if the #TM doesn't accept the string.

-We call this an #interpreter
+We call this an #interpreter.